NBA Trade Rumors: GSW Could Send D’Angelo Russell To Minnesota For Jarrett Culver And Robert Covington

 It’s easy to understand why the Timberwolves are very interested in adding Russell to their roster.
 Aside from giving them the much-needed star power and another scoring threat, Russell perfectly fits the timeline of Towns and Wiggins.
 If they grow together and build good chemistry, a formidable “Big Three” could soon rise in Minnesota.

 However, bringing Russell to Minnesota comes with a huge price.
-As of now, most people believe that the main reason why the Warriors are not active in trade discussions is because they want to attract more suitors to increase Russell’s trade value.
+As of now, most people believe that the main reason the Warriors are not active in trade discussions is because they want to attract more suitors to increase Russell’s trade value.
 To acquire Russell, Swartz suggested that the Timberwolves could offer a trade package including Jarrett Culver and Robert Covington to the Warriors.

 Trading a young and promising talent like Culver and a very reliable 3-and-D wingman like Covington is undeniably a tough decision for the Timberwolves.
 However, it is something that they should strongly consider if it means acquiring a player of Russell’s caliber.